 MA Fellows in this track will work with Mercatus scholars and staff to learn how to promote, disseminate, and translate economic analysis, through policy briefs, op-eds, and other mediums, aimed at policymakers, media, and the public.

 Fellows will work with our Communications and Outreach teams to get hands-on experience in preparing scholars and research for promotion and disseminating research through discussions with other organizations and state and federal government officials, as well as editing and submitting op-eds and articles, media training, and video production.
 Fellows in this track are prepared for careers as public relations and outreach specialists at media organizations, congressional offices, and other institutions.

 Acceptance into the fellowship program is dependent on acceptance into the MA program in economics at George Mason University.
 Please complete the standard application for fall admission to the MA program in Economics at George Mason University, and indicate on the application that you would like to be considered for funding.

 In order to apply to the MA Fellowship, please click the “Apply Now” button and complete the online application.
 The online application includes:

 If you have any questions, please email MAFellowship@mercatus.gmu.edu .

-    Graduate Student Programs is accepting applications for the 2015-2016 academic year.
-The deadline to apply to the MA Fellowship is March 1, 2015.
+Graduate Student Programs is no longer accepting applications for the 2015-2016 academic year.

 Conference Funding